Ambisafe/etoken-server-side-examples/README.md

 eToken is a smart contract, built using [Ethereum cryptocurrency network](https://ethereum.org/) and [Solidity programming language](https://solidity.readthedocs.io/en/latest/) by [Ambisafe](https://ambisafe.co/).

-This repository provides an examples of integration with eToken smart contract for for Ruby and PHP.
+This repository provides an examples of integration with eToken smart contract for Ruby and PHP.

 The main problem with integrating Ethereum smart contract with anything that is not written in JavaScript is that to execute any smart contract function you need web3 library, which was implemented only in javascript.